Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

 La Boca

 The most iconic Buenos Aires neighborhood is La Boca.
-If you bought a guidebook, its outdoor museum Caminito is likely what’s on the cover.
+If you bought a guidebook, its open air museum – Caminito, seen above – is likely what’s on the cover.

 La Boca literally translates to The Mouth and that is exactly what this neighborhood was.
-This port was the gateway to the city most countless European (largely Italian) immigrants in the late 19th/early 20th centuries.
+This port was the gateway to the city’s largest wave of European (largely Italian and Spanish) immigrants in the late 19th/early 20th centuries.

 Many of these impoverished families looking for a better life lived in in tenement houses called Conventillos.

-La Boca is one of the most colorful Buenos Aires neighborhoods because rather than pay to paint their homes, families here used leftover paint from the docks, resulting in the patchwork you still see today (some authentic, some re-created in homage/tradition).
+La Boca is one of the most colorful Buenos Aires neighborhoods because families here used leftover paint from the docks, resulting in the patchwork you still see today (some authentic, some re-created in homage/tradition).

-SAFETY TIP: La Boca is not the safest area in Buenos Aires.
-Stay in the touristy area and don’t wander too far off in any direction.
-Leave before the sun goes down (needless to say, don’t stay in this area).
-Do not bring valuables that call attention and leave your passport, etc at the hotel.
+SAFETY TIP: La Boca is not the safest neighborhood in Buenos Aires.
+Stay in the Caminito and don’t wander too far off in any direction.
+Leave before the sun goes down.
+Don’t take public transportation here and do not bring valuables that call attention.
+Leave your passport, most of your credit cards and cash at the hotel (good travel rules to live by in general).

 Read More: Is Buenos Aires Safe for Tourists?